Buffalo Wild Wings Canada fries chicken in soybean oil

 Buffalo Wild Wings Ontario has no cooking oil associated with their Traditional and Boneless Wings, so maybe there’s hope, but this guide doesn’t show us the details.

-LocalFats.com is crowdsourced.
+LocalFats.com is community-funded.

 Keep this project going and growing.